MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use the Power Platform admin center to monitor the website traffic within your tenant.
+Use the Power Platform admin center to monitor the traffic to the websites in your tenant.

 > [!IMPORTANT]
 >